When the Gym Becomes the Problem: Compulsive Exercise in Gay Men

 That kind of examination is hard to do alone, partly because the behavior is so normalized, and partly because what's underneath it tends to be significant.
 Therapy that understands both eating disorders and the specific cultural pressures gay men navigate makes a real difference.

-You Deserved a Body That Felt Like Yours
+You Deserve a Body That Feels Like Yours